Terre-de-Haut racer

 The Terre-de-Haut racer (Alsophis sanctonum) is a species of snake found in the Caribbean, on the Lesser Antilles.
 This species is endemic to Terre-de-Bas Island and Terre-de-Haut Island which make up the Îles des Saintes.
 Terre-de-Bas and Terre-de-Haut are very small islands with a total area of approximately 13 km2.
 Because of its presence only on this small area, it is a highly protected species.

 It can reach nearly a meter in length.
 It feeds on lizards and small rodents.
 It rarely bites humans, but may release a foul-smelling (though harmless) cloacal secretion when disturbed.

 Habitat

-Alsophis sanctonum occurs along mangrove edges, roadsides, gardens, wooded areas, preferentially in semi-deciduous forest with Pimenta racemosa, Pisonia grandis, Guapinol, and Bursera simaruba.
+Alsophis sanctonum occurs along mangrove edges, roadsides, gardens, wooded areas, preferentially in semi-deciduous forest with Pimenta racemosa, Pisonia subcordata, Guapinol, and Bursera simaruba.
 It is present in areas less frequented by humans.